michaelma0311/Wordlesolve/README.md

   2. Incorrect letters (gray).
   3. Letters that are present in the word but in the wrong position (yellow).
 - Displays possible valid words as the result.
-- A reset form button as well as a new form button
+- A reset form button as well as a new form button.

 ## Technologies Used
 - Python 3.13